KristiyanDinev/DevNotes/security/cors_corp_csp_explained.md

 app.listen(3000);
 ```

-## CORP (Cross-Origin Resource Policy)
+## Cross-Origin Resource Policy (CORP)

-### What is CORP?

-CORP is a newer security mechanism that allows web servers to prevent their resources from being loaded by other origins, offering an additional layer of protection against certain types of attacks like Spectre.
-While CORS controls access to the response data, CORP controls whether the resource can be loaded at all.
+CORP is a security mechanism that lets servers prevent their resources from being loaded by other origins.

-### Non-Code Explanation
+It uses a simple HTTP response header to indicate whether a resource can be shared cross-origin.
+CORP is more restrictive than CORS and focuses on protecting resources from being embedded or loaded by unauthorized origins.

-If CORS is like a restaurant deciding which customers from other neighborhoods can order takeout, CORP is like deciding whether anyone outside your own neighborhood can even see your menu.
+Example: If CORS is like a restaurant deciding which customers from other neighborhoods can order takeout, CORP is like deciding whether anyone outside your own neighborhood can even see your menu.
 It's a stricter boundary that helps prevent your resources from being used in ways you didn't intend.

-### Common CORP Scenarios

-#### Scenario 1: Same-Origin Only
+### CORP with Same-Origin Only

-**Non-Code Explanation:**
 You want to ensure a sensitive resource (like an internal API endpoint) can only be loaded by your own website and not embedded or used by any other site.

-**Server Configuration:**
+**Server Code Examples**

+**Java**
 ```java
 // Java (Servlet Filter)
 @WebFilter("/*")